biancafrancini/Login_Form_Winnie/README.md

 - CSS
 - Tailwind

-- Stable Diffusion (to create the background image based on Winnie-the-pooh book style)
+- Stable Diffusion (to create the background image)